-Determine the intensity of the intervention How often the intervention is needed, and how much time and effort the intervention takes.
-Ask questions such as: What is done in response to this behavior?
-How often do you respond that way?
+Determine the intensity of the intervention How often the intervention is needed, and how much time Ask questions such as:What is done in response to this behavior? and effort the intervention How often do you respond that way? takes.
 How well does this intervention work?
-What happens when you don't respond this way?
-What happens when the action taken does not stop the behavior?
-Determine the frequency of the behavior The past year Ask questions such as: How often does this behavior happen?
-How seriously was he hurt?
-Has the customer needed medical attention due to this behavior?
+What happens when you don't respond this way? • What happens when the action taken does not stop the behavior?
+Determine the frequency of the The past year Ask questions such as: behavior How often does this behavior happen?
+How seriously was he hurt? • Has the customer needed medical attention due to this behavior?
 Tell me more about that.
 When was the last time this behavior happened?